ubiquity/xp.ubq.fi/docs/product-context.md

 # Product Context

 ## Why This Project Exists
 Developers need a **minimal, fast, framework-free frontend template** that integrates easily with modern tooling like Bun and esbuild.
-Additionally, it should support downloading and storing build artifacts for inspection or offline use.
+Additionally, it should support downloading and processing GitHub artifacts directly in the browser, working around server compute limitations.

 ## Problems It Solves
 - Avoids heavy frameworks and complex setups.
-- Provides a simple way to fetch and store artifact data from CI/CD pipelines or APIs.
+- Provides a simple way to fetch and unzip GitHub artifacts in the browser.
+- Enables client-side processing to work around server compute limits.
 - Enables rapid development with Bun's fast runtime and esbuild's bundling.
-- Simplifies deployment as static files.
+- Simplifies deployment with minimal backend requirements.

 ## How It Should Work
 - User opens the app in a browser.
+- Frontend authenticates through Deno Deploy proxy.
-- The app fetches a list of artifacts from a backend API.
+- The app fetches a list of artifacts from GitHub.
-- The user can trigger download and storage of these artifacts.
+- User can trigger download of artifact ZIPs.
+- Browser unzips artifacts using WASM.
-- Artifacts are saved in browser storage (IndexedDB).
+- Processed artifacts are saved in IndexedDB.
 - The UI remains minimal and responsive.

 ## User Experience Goals